Sescheraun/WorldOfDarkness/journal.md

 The end of the program has arrived,  I kind of feel like it got here too soon.
 There was so much left to do and so many things still to learn.
 I feel a little intimidated by the lack of a job in the field but i will keep looking and try not to fall into complacency and get comfortable in the job I'm going to have to go back to.

 # Week 17:
+Schools been out for just about a week now, I still miss it.
+But the project must go on.
+The styling and responsiveness updates are pretty much done and next will be digging through books and entering data into the subcritter stuff.
+My plan is to do 3 of each category.
+So that will will be 3 houses, 3 kith, 3 seemings, 3 clans, 3 tribes ect...
+I am still not sure what to enter for exalted, mummies, dragons and such, so they may just get left out of this.